iamkaf/modresources/pages/amber/README.md

 ## Compatibility

-Let me know if you find any issues (again, beta).
+Let me know if you find any issues.

 ## Credits